paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 }
 ```

-So, thanks to `Fifo`, CounterFifo is a concise stack of counters providing an alternate form of iteration without garbage collection.
+Thanks to `Fifo`, CounterFifo is a concise stack of counters providing an alternate form of iteration without garbage collection.
 C# `foreach` causes lots of garbage to collect due to the state machine being generated by the compiler when a method returns `IEnumerator`.
 These functions do not reset, so cannot be reused or cached.
 By providing methods `First` and `Next` in a class we can implement easy-to-use iteration with minimal garbage.
 ```c#
 for (var key = map.First; key != null; key = map.Next) {
   Process(key, map[key]);